revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 For more information on moves and how they are performed in RevBayes, please refer to the {% page_ref mcmc %} and {% page_ref ctmc %} tutorials.

 In addition to the speciation ($\lambda$) and extinction ($\mu$) rates, we may also be interested in inferring the net diversification rate ($\lambda - \mu$) and the turnover ($\mu/\lambda$).
-Since these parameters can each be expressed as a deterministic transformation of the speciation and extinction rates, we can monitor their values (i.e. track their values and print them to a file) by creating two deterministic nodes using the `:=` deterministic assignment operator.
+Since these parameters can each be expressed as a deterministic transformation of the speciation and extinction rates, we can monitor their values (i.e., track their values and print them to a file) by creating two deterministic nodes using the `:=` deterministic assignment operator.

 {{ mcmc_script | snippet:"block#","7" }}

 Deterministic nodes are represented by circles with dotted borders in a probabilistic graphical model.
-To improve the simplicity of the model in {% ref fig_full_model_gm %}, the diversification rate and turnover are not shown.
+To maintain the simplicity of the model in {% ref fig_full_model_gm %}, the diversification rate and turnover are not shown.

 {% subsubsection  Extant Sampling Probability | FBD-Rho %}

 Every extant bear species is represented in this dataset.
 Therefore, we will fix the probability of sampling an extant lineage ($\rho$ in {% ref fig_full_model_gm %}) to 1.
 The parameter `rho` will be specified as a constant node (new values for `rho` will not be sampled in the MCMC) using the `<-` constant assignment operator.

 {{  mcmc_script | snippet:"block#","8" }}